 In 2003, Peter Dukes was a product manager in Starbucks’ espresso division.
 The idea of seasonal Starbucks drinks wasn’t new at the time; indeed, according to Starbucks Melody, one such drink, the winter holiday favorite known as the Eggnog Latte, had been around in one form or another since the mid-‘80s.
 However, the annual arrival of special, limited-edition drinks wasn’t nearly the Event-with-a-capital-E back then that it is today — although the company had just seen something that hinted at a bright future: The Peppermint Mocha debuted during the 2002-2003 winter holiday season to great success.
 Could the Peppermint Mocha’s success be replicated?
 And if so, could it work for different seasons?

-That's the answer, by the way — a resounding yes (or YAAAAAS, if you prefer).
-But let's not get ahead of ourselves; we still have to get from Point A to Point B. Dukes was the one tasked with capturing Peppermint Mocha levels of success with a new drink for the autumn season — and so, in the spring of 2003, he and a team of R&D folks headed into a top secret room on the seventh floor of Starbucks’ Seattle headquarters termed “the Liquid Lab" and got to work.
+That's the answer, by the way — a resounding yes.
+But let's not get ahead of ourselves; we still have to get from Point A to Point B. Dukes was the one tasked with capturing Peppermint Mocha levels of success with a new drink for the autumn season — and so, in the spring of 2003, he and a team of R&D folks headed into a top-secret room on the seventh floor of Starbucks’ Seattle headquarters termed “the Liquid Lab" and got to work.

 The other three options were a chocolate-caramel drink, an orange-and-spice latte, and a “cinnamon streusel latte” which was later reborn as the Cinnamon Dolce Latte — but although many of those picks were solid ideas based on the survey data, the pumpkin pie latte stood out as something unique worth pursuing.
 Although the flavor combination wasn’t unheard of at the time — according to Seattle Met, a pumpkin pie latte had previously appeared at a few other coffee shops around the country, including the Indiana joint J.L.
 Hufford Coffee and Tea Company — it was certainly new territory.
 So, the team got the go-ahead to develop it further.